-A Subtitle 25 variance, dated January 2023, was submitted for review with this PPS.
-Approved NRI-123-2021 identifies a total of 132 specimen trees on-site.
+A Subtitle 25 variance dated January 2023 was submitted for review with this application.
+The approved NRI (NRI-123-2021) identifies a total of 132 specimen trees on-site.
 The following analysis is the review of the request to remove 40 specimen trees.